-The BS in Psychological Science program at WPI offers a unique learning experience.
+The degree in psychology at WPI offers a unique learning experience.
 You’ll develop your social science studies while building a strong research portfolio and a valuable scientific skill set from your very first courses.

 At WPI, you won’t just learn about why people behave the way they do.
 Our expert faculty members guide you on collaborative hands-on research projects in areas like social psychology, cognitive psychology, and learning sciences to dig into the science at the intersection of psychology and technology.
 You’ll create a personalized academic path while mastering the scientific theory and language so essential in today’s job market.